 Configure Management IP Address

-To enable remote access to a SD-WAN appliance, you must specify a unique Management IP Address for the appliance.
-To do so, you must first connect the appliance to a personal computer.
+To enable remote access to an SD-WAN appliance, you must specify a unique Management IP Address for the appliance.
+To do so, you must first connect the appliance to a PC.
 You can then open a browser on the PC and connect directly to the Management Web Interface on the appliance, where you can set the Management IP Address for that appliance.
 The Management IP Address must be unique for each appliance.

-- SD-WAN VPX Virtual Appliance – See the sections, Configuring the Management IP Address for the SD-WAN VPX-SE and Differences Between a SD-WAN VPX-SE and SD-WAN WANOP VPX Installation.
+- SD-WAN VPX Virtual Appliance – See the sections, [Configuring the Management IP Address for the SD-WAN VPX-SE and Differences Between an SD-WAN VPX-SE and SD-WAN WANOP VPX Installation.

 To configure the Management IP Address for a hardware SD-WAN Appliance, do the following:

 You must repeat the following process for each hardware appliance you want to add to your network.

 If you are configuring a hardware SD-WAN appliance, physically connect the appliance to a PC.

 - If you have not already done so, connect one end of an Ethernet cable to the Management Port on the appliance, and the other end to the default Ethernet port on the PC.

 Ensure that the Ethernet port is enabled on the PC you are using to connect to the appliance.

 Record the current Ethernet port settings for the PC you are using to set the appliance Management IP Address.